TRANSPORT AIR-ROAD-SEA

 • Labuan Bajo-Terang is more or less ok

-• Larantuka-Tanjung Bunga, small but ok
+• Larantuka-Tanjung Bunga, small and reasoable

 • Lembor-Denge via Nangalili (south coast), acceptable.